-Under the 2022 Cash Bonus Plan, cash bonus payments were based upon an eligible percentage of each participant's base salary.
-In March 2022, the talent and compensation committee reviewed and approved the target annual cash bonus opportunities of our executive officers, taking into consideration the recommendations of our Chief Executive Officer (except with respect to his own target annual cash bonus opportunity) as well as the other factors described in "Compensation-Setting Process-Compensation Setting" above.
-Based on this review, the talent and compensation committee decided to make no adjustment to the target annual cash bonus opportunity (as a percentage of base salary) of each of our named executive officers.
+Under the 2023 Cash Bonus Plan, cash bonus payments were based upon an eligible percentage of each participant's base salary.
+In March 2023, the talent and compensation committee reviewed and approved the target annual cash bonus opportunities of our then-current executive officers, taking into consideration the recommendations of our Chief Executive Officer (except with respect to his own target annual cash bonus opportunity) as well as the other factors described in "Compensation-Setting Process-Compensation Setting" above.
+Based on this review, the talent and compensation committee decided to increase the annual cash bonus opportunity (as a percentage of base salary) of Messrs.
+Regan and Volkmer to 85% and 75%, respectively.